ashwin9999/speech-recognition-CNN/README.md

 ## Testing (live recording)

 For live recording, `PyAudio` was used to record the speech and then it was transformed into Power Spectrogram fragments.
-Finally, the decoding was done using CTC Greedy Decoder and the raw string was converted into a sentence structure.
+Finally, decoding was done using CTC Greedy Decoder and the raw string was converted into a sentence structure.

 ## Reference